LISTEN TO MY LATEST PODCAST EPISODE

 Misaligned seams

-A personal pet peeve of mine – misaligned seams occur when the edges of different fabric panels fail to match up seamlessly, leading to uneven attachment.
+A personal pet peeve of mine – misaligned seams occur when the edges of different fabric panels don’t to match up evenly.

 Causes of misaligned seams: inaccuracies during cutting and sewing, poorly aligned panels, imprecise cutting, uneven stitching